Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/install-ledger-app.rst

 ..
 Warning:: Make sure that you write down the recovery phrase precisely as displayed and in the correct order.
 The recovery phrase is the only backup of your private keys.

-Once you've set up the Ledger, you must check that it's running the proper firmware version.
-The Concordium Ledger App currently supports Ledger firmware version 2.1.0.
+Once you've set up the Ledger, you must check that it's running the proper firmware version for your device.
+The Concordium Ledger App currently supports Ledger firmware version 2.1.0 for the Ledger Nano S and 1.0.3 for Ledger Nano S Plus.

 Update the Ledger device firmware
 ---------------------------------